IBM/edge-ai-apis/API ReadMes/README_ModelMgmt.md

 Maintain the most suitable models at the edge with (1) model fingerprinting and (2) model outlier detection.

 ## Overview
-## 1. Model Fingerprinting
-Model fingerprint solves the problem of model selection, i.e., choosing the most suitable model from a model zoo of pre-trained models.

 It is common today to find many pre-trained machine learning models from model zoo, such as Tensorflow Hub, Caffe model zoo, modelzoo.co, and ModelDepot.io are other examples of model zoos.
 These models differ in the training dataset, model hyper parameters, or the task being solved.